FAQ

 Fit:

 • Workers should look for a specific fit for their body type for safety and best performance.
-Consider the bulk of the clothing worn underneath hi-vis garments too.
-Clothing should stay in place and sit well on your body during your work.
+Consider the bulk of the clothing worn underneath hi-vis garments, too.
+Clothing should stay in place and sit well on your body during work.

-• It should be comfortable and lightweight to wear and any parts that touch the worker’s body shouldn’t have sharp edges or cause irritation or injuries.
+• It should be comfortable and lightweight, and any parts that touch the worker’s body shouldn’t have sharp edges or cause irritation or injuries.

-• Hi-vis apparel shouldn’t be covered up with other clothing or equipment including gloves, belts, or boots.
+• Hi-vis apparel shouldn’t be covered with other clothing or equipment, including gloves, belts, or boots.

 Lighting Conditions: